This Registry-Registrar Agreement (this "Agreement") is between

 names within the Registry TLD.

-other transactions performed and monitored by Registry Operator explicitly
+transactions performed and monitored by Registry Operator explicitly for

 1.8.
 "Planned Outage" means the periodic pre-announced

-or care.
-Planned Outages will not exceed four (4) hours per calendar
+maintenance or care.
+Planned Outages will not exceed four (4) hours per

-week beginning at 0000 GMT Monday, nor total more than eight (8) hours
+calendar week beginning at 0000 GMT Monday, nor total more than eight

-per month.
-Notwithstanding the foregoing, Registry Operator may incur
+(8) hours per month.
+Notwithstanding the foregoing, Registry Operator

-one (1) additional Planned Outage of up to eight (8) hrs per month in
+may incur one (1) additional Planned Outage of up to eight (8) hrs per

-duration for major systems or software upgrades ("Extended Planned
+month in duration for major systems or software upgrades ("Extended

 other Planned Outages may occur.

-that it takes for a measured query to make a complete trip from the
+takes for a measured query to make a complete trip from the sampling

-sampling agent, to the system or process being tested and back again.
+agent, to the system or process being tested and back again.
+Round-trip

-period in which measurements are taken to determine whether or not a
+which measurements are taken to determine whether or not a Service is

-minutes of Unplanned Outage Time for a given Service in excess of the
+Unplanned Outage Time for a given Service in excess of the limits

-of a failure of systems within Registry Operator's control, one or more
+failure of systems within Registry Operator's control, one or more of

-of the Services is not operating as described in Section
+the Services is not operating as described in Section 2

 Unplanned Outage Time.